Deshaun Watson again denies sexual misconduct claims

 “I never assaulted anyone,” Watson said following practice as the Browns held their mandatory minicamp.
 “I never harassed anyone or I never disrespected anyone.
 I never forced anyone to do anything.”

-Watson spoke for the first time since March 25, a week after the Browns signed him to a fully guaranteed, five-year, $230 million contract despite his legal situation.
-Since then, his entanglements have grown with two more women filing lawsuits.
+Watson’s comments were his first public ones since March 25, when he was introduced by the Browns after they persuaded him to waive his no-trade clause and signed him to a fully guaranteed, five-year, $230 million contract despite his legal troubles.

+Since then, his entanglements have grown, with two more women filing lawsuits in the wake of other accusers detailing disturbing encounters with Watson on a report by HBO’s “Real Sports with Bryant Gumbel.”

-Also, attorney Tony Buzbee, who represents all the women suing Watson, said Monday he plans to file two more lawsuits against the quarterback.
-The New York Times reported last week that Watson booked appointments with at least 66 different women over 17 months while he played for the Houston Texans.
+There was also a New York Times report that Watson booked appointments with at least 66 different women over 17 months while he played for the Texans.
+And on Monday, attorney Tony Buzbee, who represents all the women suing Watson, said he plans to file two more lawsuits against the quarterback.

-Two grand juries in Texas declined to indict him on criminal complaints.
+Watson, who was not indicted on criminal complaints by grand juries in two different Texas counties, may be losing the public relations battle.
+But remains staunchly adamant he hasn’t broken any laws.

 “I’ve been honest and I’ve been truthful about my stance,” he said.
 “I never forced on anyone and I never assaulted anyone.
 That’s what I’ve been saying since the beginning and I’ll continue to do that until all the facts come out.”

-The 26-year-old Watson is also facing possible discipline from the NFL, which has investigated whether he violated its personal-conduct policy.
-Watson, who could be suspended, said he was “open and truthful” with the league.
+The NFL is investigating Watson to determine whether the three-time Pro Bowler violated its personal-conduct policy.
+He faces a potential lengthy suspension, depending on findings by investigators who will present evidence to Sue L. Robinson, a former federal judge appointed jointly by the league and NFL Players Association as a disciplinary officer.

+Watson spent several hours with league officials in Houston last month and said he was “open and truthful” during the interviews sessions.

-“I did everything they asked me to do,” said Watson.
+“I did everything they asked me to do,” he said.
 “I answered every question truthfully that the NFL asked me.
-That’s all I can do is be honest and tell them exactly what happened and I know they have a job and I have to respect that and that’s what we wanted to do is cooperate.
+That’s all I can do is be honest and tell them exactly what happened.
+I know they have a job and so I have to respect that, so that’s what we wanted to do is cooperate.

 “They have to make a decision that’s best for the league.”